 These are complex systems that are provided for life safety of occupants, assistance to firefighters and property protection by clearing hot smoke and gases from the building.
-A smoke control system may have been a requirement or an integral part of the building design.

 If you have one of these systems provided in your premises you should ensure you understand how it operates and that it is maintained in full working order.
 If your system is part of a larger system then you should liaise with other occupiers and building managers.

 The smoke control system should be maintained by a competent person who is familiar with the fire engineering performance specifications of that specific system.
-This is particularly important when the system is a requirement.